 Any leases transferred to the trusts will be closed end leases that call for rental payments that are due periodically during the term of the lease.
-Any equipment leases that we transfer to any trust that are classified as operating leases for accounting purposes will have residual value insurance in an amount sufficient to convert the payments receivable under that equipment lease into a financial asset for accounting purposes.
+To the extent set forth (which may be none, as well) in the related prospectus supplement, any equipment leases that we transfer to any trust that are classified as operating leases for accounting purposes will have residual value insurance in an amount sufficient to convert the payments receivable under that equipment lease into a financial asset for accounting purposes.
 The benefits of any such residual value insurance will be transferred to the applicable trust.
+In no event will the portion of the securitized pool balance for any trust attributable to residual values for such leases equal or exceed 20%, as measured by dollar volume.